dvdesolve/glrpt/README.md

 make install
 ```

 Now you're ready to use `glrpt`.
-You can run it from your favorite WM's menu or directly in console (preferred if something goes wrong because there are always additional debug info in case of troubles).
+You can run it from your favorite WM's menu or directly from terminal (recommended if something goes wrong because there will be additional debug info).

 ## Usage

 ### Config files
-`glrpt` comes with a set of sample config files that are usually stored in `/usr/share/glrpt/config` (but depends on installation).
-For more usability you can store your own config files in `$XDG_CONFIG_HOME/glrpt` (or `$HOME/.config/glrpt` if XDG vars are not set). `glrpt`'s config files make use of [libconfig](http://hyperrealm.github.io/libconfig/) syntax.
-Example config files are well-documented so please consult them for details.
+`glrpt` comes with a set of sample config files that are usually stored in `/usr/share/glrpt/config` (depends on installation).
+For more usability you can store your own config files in `$XDG_CONFIG_HOME/glrpt` (or `$HOME/.config/glrpt` if XDG vars are not set). `glrpt`'s config files use [libconfig](http://hyperrealm.github.io/libconfig/) syntax.
+Example config files are well-documented so consult them for details.

 Maximum length of string parameters in config files is limited to the 80 characters.
 Please use ASCII symbols only in strings!
 Also there are a bunch of mandatory options that should be presented in config files.
 They are listed below.